MicrosoftDocs/sql-docs/docs/advanced-analytics/concepts/security.md

 ## User security

 SQL Server's data security model of database logins and roles extend to R and Python script.
-As a database user, if you have data permissions to execute a particular query, any R or Python script that you run on SQL Server also has permission to retrieve the same data.
+Database logins can be based on Windows identities or a SQL Server database user.

-You can use Windows authentication or SQL Server authentication.
-Permission requirements vary depending on whether you need to create and save database objects, or simply consume objects created by others.
+As a database user, if you have permissions to execute a particular query, any R or Python script that you run on SQL Server also has permission to retrieve the same data.
+The ability to consume, create, and save database objects depends on database permissions.
 For more information, see [Give users permission to SQL Server Machine Learning Services](../../advanced-analytics/security/user-permission.md).

 ### Mapping user identities to worker accounts